daviddoo02/arc-bridge/README.md

 Software bridge of a nominal robot controller to Mujoco simulator via LCM communication protocol.

 ## TODOs
+- [x] Support CI via GitHub action
+- [ ] Verify installation steps on macOS
+- [ ] Automate installation steps on Windows
 - [ ] Add a flag to turn state estimator on/off
 - [ ] Support PlotJuggler on the fly
-- [x] Support CI via GitHub action

 ## Quick Start
 1. Make sure you have java installed.
 Type `javac` to verify.